Pooping while walking is a pretty everyday occurrence for dogs, but you may wonder why.

 Reason 1: Constipation

 Have you ever observed your dog spin in circles before going to the bathroom?
-This is because walking aids in the movement of the bowels.
+This is because of walking aids in the movement of the bowels.
 Your dog may be constipated if you witness him walking and pooping simultaneously.

 It’s one of the reasons why so many dogs have to squat during their morning stroll.
 They’re walking to get rid of the stool as quickly as feasible.

 Reason 2: Muscle Weakness or Pain

 Muscle atrophy affects dogs as they become older.
 Because senior dogs are less active, their muscles develop weaker with time.
 One of the most terrible causes for this behavior may be seen here.
 One of the most terrible causes for this behavior may be seen here.

-It takes a lot of power to stay in that squatted posture, believe it or not!
+It takes a lot of power to stay in that squatted posture, believes it or not!
 It might be challenging to sustain for a long time.
 It is due to muscle soreness and overall weakness.

 As a result, walking is the method that senior dogs use to become more comfortable.

 Reason 3: Stool, Long, and Saggy

 It’s not always the feces that are the problem.
 If the stool they’re attempting to push out is lengthy, it’s normal to see dogs wandering about.

 If the feces gets trapped in the fur on its way out.

 Your dog is attempting to remove the excrement by walking about.
-The pool becomes long enough for this uncomfortable squat walk for various reasons.
+The pool becomes long enough for these uncomfortable squat walks for various reasons.

 It’s usually due to your dog licking himself excessively.

 They ingest the fur, which acts as aggregate in cement.
 It binds the feces together, resulting in very lengthy logs of excrement.
 The same happens if your dog eats grass because he has stomach trouble.

 In any case, once your dog’s stool returns to normal, this is a problem that usually resolves itself.